 There are a few fantastic things to do in Sámara, but aside from surfing, your best bet is to try some adventure activities in your free time if you plan to stay more than a few days.
 You could join a snorkelling tour, go horseback riding, or even join a kayaking tour.

-The beaches are the main draw to Sámara, and that’s what makes it one of the best surf and beach towns in Costa Rica.
+The beaches are the main draw to Sámara, and that’s what makes it one of the best Costa Rica surfing towns.
 If you like spending your days in the sunshine followed by good food and fun adventures then this is definitely a stop you should add to your itinerary.

 This beach town is also one of the best resort towns in Costa Rica, and it’s known for being the most popular National Park in the country.
 So, whether you want to lay on the white sand beach, stay at a luxury hotel with a spa, or explore breathtaking landscapes – this is the place for you!